Dauvit/Data_enrichment/README.md

 ## Folders ##

+**data_visualisation:** e-mail and files from Jeremy setting out the use case for this task

 **visualisation_of_expertise:** work before the hackathon to prepare a matrix showing attendees’ skills

 **photos:** taken during the hackathon